cbmr-data/cbmr-data.github.io/esrum/source/usage/modules.rst

 needed.
 If used correctly this can help to both document your analyses and to make them more reproducible.

-Modules on Esrum are primarily provided by UCPH-IT, who add new tools and new versions of tools when requested (see :ref:`s_requesting_missing_modules`).
-A browser-based `list of modules`_ provided by UCPH-IT is available.
+Modules on Esrum are primarily provided by UCPH-IT (`list of modules`_), as well as Data Analytics (see the :ref:`s_shared_modules` section below).
+New software modules and new versions are added on request, as described below.
 Users can also set up their own private or shared environment modules as described in the :ref:`p_tips_modules` section.

-A collection of software managed by the Data Analytics team is also available.
-See the :ref:`s_shared_modules` section below.

 *************
  Basic usage